Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 ];
 ```

-This means, every page which starts a flow needs to set `flowSourcePage` to `true`, and every main page needs to set `mainPage` to `true`.
+Every page that starts a flow needs to set `flowSourcePage` to `true`, and every main page needs to set `mainPage` to `true`.
-To make life easier for developers, the `Route` type can be extended and the two custom data attributes can be added.
+To enable autocompletion and type safety, the `Route` type can be extended to add these custom data attributes.

 ```ts
 export interface RouteData {